 Receive custom tools to help you manage your condition and get the latest in bladder and bowel health from NAFC!

 Keeping track of your bathroom habits may seem a little strange at first, but it is a great way for you to see trends over time and learn what types of foods and drinks trigger your incontinence.
 Especially if you are newly diagnosed, using a bladder or bowel diary can be invaluable.
 Not only will you gain insight into your condition, but it will also aid your doctor in knowing what type of incontinence you suffer from and help him or her develop a more customized treatment plan for you.

-If you have bladder incontinence: Download the NAFC Bladder Diary.
+If you have bladder incontinence: Click here to download the NAFC Bladder Diary

-If you have fecal incontinence: Download the NAFC Bowel Diary.
+If you have fecal incontinence: Click here to download the NAFC Bowel Diary

 Record your habits for at least four days, but ideally a week to really get a complete view of what is happening with your body.
 Once you’ve learned some of your own triggers, it may help you to better manage your incontinence on your own.
 If not, be sure to bring your diary to your doctors office so you can have an open discussion about your incontinence and develop a solution together.

 What you eat can make a big difference when managing bladder health and preventing leaks.
 Learn the do’s and don’ts in this article.